alenn-m/rgen/README.md

 #### Properties
 This is main portion of `draft.yaml`.
 In this section you setup all fields for your models.\
 Fields are listed in `key:value` format. `key` represents the name of the field, while `value` represents the data type.\
-Since `rgen` uses `gorm` as ORM, you can use any valid Go data type like: int, int64, string, float64 ...
+You can use any valid Go data type like: int, int64, string, float64 ...
-#### Validation
-Validation follows `key:[]value` format, in other words for single field you can add multiple rules.\
-`rgen` is using `github.com/go-ozzo/ozzo-validation` package for validation so please check the package documentation for more information.

 #### Actions
 Actions contain the list of CRUD actions you want to have for a specific model.
 By default, all CRUD actions are created.\
 Possible values are (case-insensitive): `index, show, create, update, delete`